Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 It offers 1080p video playback and the box, aesthetically, is refreshingly different to the rest.

-Like with its Kindle Fire tablets, the operating system of Fire TV is closed and task specific.
+Like with its Fire tablets, the operating system of Fire TV is closed and task specific.
 That might put off some, but it's hardly original amongst the company here.
 You also might not fancy investing all your money in Amazon products, so that would nullify its use somewhat for you.

-It will be interesting to see if Amazon manages to get the major broadcasters on board when it finally releases the Fire TV in the UK, especially as BBC iPlayer and the rest are also absent from Apple TV.
+It will be interesting to see if Amazon manages to get the major broadcasters on board shortly after it finally releases the Fire TV in the UK, especially as BBC iPlayer and the rest are also absent from Apple TV.
 However, in that case at least you can stream content from the terrestrial broadcasters' iPhone and iPad apps over AirPlay.
 Not so with the Amazon box.